How to write effective Google Ads copy for PPC (with best practices and examples)

 Ad copy and landing pages need to work together.
 No matter what you say in your Google ad copy, it’s important that the message and offer follow through to the landing page for a cohesive experience.

-When this connection breaks down, it could look something like this: A prospective customer conducts a search and clicks on an ad that says “20% off”—only to get to the landing page a find out the offer is expired.
+When this connection breaks down, it could look something like this: A prospective customer conducts a search and clicks on an ad that says “20% off”—only to get to the landing page and find out the offer is expired.
 Or, worse, there’s no mention of it whatsoever.
 That’s frustrating.

 It’s important to get the visitor thinking about the call to action at the ad copy stage.
 If that call to action isn’t on the landing page, then those precious characters in the Google copy—as well as the price you paid for the click—were wasted.
 Your visitors are no longer primed to complete the action you asked ’em to.